 After you've figured out if you qualify for the 7th Grade Talent Search, you're all set to create your Duke TIP account and enroll.
 The "enroll now" link is only active from early August-early December of each year, but you can still create your account now and check back again in August to enroll.

 - If you participated in the 4th-6th Grade Talent Search and took the optional EXPLORE test, then you are automatically qualified (although you still have to enroll).
 Otherwise, even if you took part in the 4th-6th Grade Talent Search, you must re-qualify and enroll in the 7th Grade Talent Search.

-- If you have already taken SAT/ACT, already paid and registered to take it, or missed the Talent Search deadline but are planning on registering for the SAT/ACT, you can still enroll for the 7th Grade Talent Search, but you must do so using the 2Step enrollment process and a paper application.
+- If you have already taken SAT/ACT, already paid and registered to take it, or missed the Talent Search deadline but are planning on registering for the SAT/ACT, you can still enroll for the 7th Grade Talent Search, but you must do so using a different application process.
 For more information on the enrollment process for these cases, you can email email@example.com, or read more here.

 Quick disclaimer: all costs are at the time of this article’s writing, so be sure to check the 7th Grade Talent Search, SAT, and ACT websites before planning a budget around this information.

 The application fee for the 7th Grade Talent Search is $80.
 This fee includes the cost of registration for the SAT or the ACT, depending on which test you choose to take.
 Since the writing portion of the ACT is optional for talent search participants, however, if you want to take the SAT with the essay, you'll have to pay an additional $15; if you want to do the ACT with the essay (ACT Plus Writing), you'll have to pay an additional $16.